kochild/Fantasy-Baseball/README.md

 ![pitching_league](League/Average_pitching_scores_2022-08-18.png)

-So from this graph, we can tell most points in my league come from innings pitched and strickouts, a little bit from saves.
+From this graph, we find that most points in my league come from innings pitched and strickouts, a little bit from saves.
 Biggest loss of points are from hits.

 ![hitting_league](League/Average_hitting_scores_2022-08-18.png)

-So from this graph, we can tell that singles, home runs, runs, RBIs, doubles, and BB are huge for points gained.
-Strikeouts are the leading cause of points lost.
+From this graph, we find that hitting stats such as singles, home runs, runs, RBIs, doubles, and BB create most of the points.
+On the otherhand, strikeouts are the leading cause of points lost.

 ## If anyone wants to help make this better, feel free to contribute :)